-All of the data collected in this study including your clinical data, neuropsychological test data, MRI and PET scans, biomarker and genetics data will be sent to the Laboratory of Neuro Imaging (LONI) at the University of Southern California (USC) where they will be stored indefinitely and shared for future research.
+All of the data collected in this study including your clinical data, neuropsychological test data, MRI and PET scans, and your biomarker and genetic data will be sent to the Laboratory of Neuro Imaging (LONI) at the University of Southern California (USC) where they will be stored indefinitely and shared for future research.
+Your data will be combined with data collected during your participation in previous ADNI studies.